-Over the last few years, I have taught quite the range of courses – but they fall into the broad categories of technology law, media law, and public law.
-In Newcastle, I am on the first year public law team, co-teach a final year option in Media Law, and teach a postgraduate option in The Law Of E-Commerce.
+I teach IT law, media law, and public law.
+In Newcastle, I am on the first year public law team (LAW1120), co-teach a final year option in Media Law (LAW3044), and teach a postgraduate option in The Law Of E-Commerce (LAW8564).
 I also taught Legal Research Skills and Methods to our postgraduate (LLM) students from 2014-16.